Visual-Code-Space/Visual-Code-Space/docs/plugins/basic-docs.md

-# Creating Plugins for Visual Code Space (VCSpace) - Beginner's Guide
+## Table of Contents
+1. Introduction
+2. What are Plugins?
+3. Plugin Structure and Key Components
+    - The `Plugin` Interface
+    - The `PluginContext` Interface
+    - The `Editor` Interface
+    - The `Position` Class
+    - `MenuAction` and `MenuItem` for Menu Integration
+4. Creating Your First Plugin: "Hello, Plugin!"
+5. Example: Adding a Menu Item

+# Introduction
-This guide provides a comprehensive introduction to creating plugins for VCSpace.
-It's designed for beginners with basic Java knowledge.
+This guide provides a comprehensive introduction to creating plugins for VCSpace, a powerful and flexible code editor designed for Android devices.
+It is designed for beginners with basic Java knowledge.

 ## What are Plugins?